gdsec-test/dcu-zeus/README.md

 # Zeus

 Zeus is responsible for facilitating automated actions on GoDaddy Products.
 These are mainly broken up into 1) Registered 2) Hosted) and 3) Fraud actions.
-Its major functionalities currently include
+Its major functionality currently include
  1. Product Suspensions (Domains, cPanel, MWP 1.0, etc.)
  2. Customer Warnings (Domains, Vertigo)